Granite Way: Route

-The Granite Way largely follows the course of the former Southern Region railway line.
-The route includes notable features such as crossing the Meldon Viaduct and Lake Viaduct both of which were formerly railway bridges and are of historical interest.
-The Granite Way featured in Five of the best scenic bike rides in Devon.
+The Granite Way largely follows the course of the former Devon and Cornwall Railway.
+It starts at Okehampton station and continues to Meldon Viaduct.
+It then follows quiet lanes to the former and continues off-road for another 2 km to Lydford.

-Much of the Way is within Dartmoor National Park.
+The route includes notable features, such as crossing the Meldon and Lake Viaducts, both of which were formerly railway bridges and are of historical interest.